vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Network Pool/New-VCFNetworkPool.md

 ```

 ### Description
-The Get-VCFNetworkPool cmdlet connects to the specified SDDC Manager and retrieves a list of Network Pools.
+The New-VCFNetworkPool cmdlet connects to the specified SDDC Manager and creates a new Network Pool.

 ### Examples